 In 1955, a coup d’etat overthrew Juan Domingo Peron’s government, thereby beginning a period of a circumscribed democratic rule and successively weak military and civilian governments.
 The proscription of the country's principal political force, Peronism, deprived all the governments of the period of the legitimacy they needed to withstand the opposition and intrigues of other political actors in Argentine society and remain in power.
 The outlaw status of the Peronist party, in turn, forced its followers to work through non-parliamentary means and to establish practices, especially within the ranks of the Peronist working class, which justiﬁed direct action and labor militancy.
 Society was increasingly divided in its outlook and political practices between the pueblo-antipueblo and peronista-antiperonista, a polarization which undermined political dialogue and compromise through normal constitutional means.

-It was in large measure due to the inability of Vandor and the established union leadership to resist effectively the government’s anti-working class measures that a dissident trade union movement, the CGT de los Argentinos (CGTA), emerged in the March, 1968 CGT national congress.
-The CGTA mobilizations would play an important role in the events leading up to the Cordobazo.
-The CGTA, led by Raimundo Ongaro of the Buenos Aires print workers’ union, built on the still potent Resistance sentiment within the ranks of the Peronist working class and drew support from many of the country’s disgruntled unions, but was especially strong in the provinces, most notably in Cordoba.
-The rivalry which union leaders in the country’s second industrial city felt for their porteno counterparts, evidenced once again by their willingness to adhere to a renegade CGT which challenged the leadership of Vandor and other trade union bosses, was also stoked by the severe crisis affecting the Cordoban economy.
+It was in large measure due to the inability of Vandor and the established union leadership to resist effectively the government’s anti-working class measures that a dissident trade union movement, the COT dc los Argentinos (COTA), emerged in the March, 1968 COT national congress.
+The COTA mobilizations would play an important role in the events leading up to the Cordobazo.
+The COTA, led by Raimundo Ongaro of the Buenos Aires print workers’ union, built on the still potent Resistance sentiment within the ranks of the Peronist working class and drew support from many of the country’s disgruntled unions, but was especially strong in the provinces, most notably in Cordoba.
+The rivalry which union leaders in the country’s second industrial city felt for their porteﬁo counterparts, evidenced once again by their willingness to adhere to a renegade COT which challenged the leadership of Vandor and other trade union bosses, was also stoked by the severe crisis affecting the Cordoban economy.

 The establishment of the foreign automobile ﬁrms in the mid-1950s transformed the local economy and labor movement and eventually made Cordoba propitious grounds for a major working-class protest.
 Cordoba’s “new industrial worker,” concentrated in the city’s great automotive plants, moved in an environment signiﬁcantly different from that of most Argentine workers.
 The most distinguishing characteristic of the auto workers’ union, the Sindicato de Mecanicos y Aﬁnes del Transporte Automotor (SMATA), was its autonomy and independence from the control of Buenos Aires.
 Though the SMATA belonged to a centralist union structure, and was therefore technically subject to the control of the auto workers’ union headquarters in Buenos Aires, in actual practice it was virtually independent.